metallb/metallb/design/pool-configuration.md

         tenant: foo
 ```

-The controller will use the pool with lowest value of priority in case of multiple matches.
-This is deterministic and will make the behaviour more clear to the users.
+The controller will use the pool with the lowest value of priority in case of multiple matches.
+This is deterministic and will make the behaviour clearer to the users.

 A pool with no priority set will be used only if the pools with priority can't be used.